-Both Mithras and Christ were described as ‘the Way, ‘the Truth,’ ‘the Light,’ ‘the Life,’ ‘the Word,’ ‘the Son of God,’ ‘the Good Shepherd.’
+“Both Mithras and Christ were described as ‘the Way, ‘the Truth,’ ‘the Light,’ ‘the Life,’ ‘the Word,’ ‘the Son of God,’ ‘the Good Shepherd.’
 The Christian litany to Jesus could easily be an allegorical litany to the sun-god.
 Mithras is often represented as carrying a lamb on his shoulders, just as Jesus is.
 Midnight services were found in both religions.
 The virgin mother… was easily merged with the virgin mother Mary.
-Petra, the sacred rock of Mithraism, became Peter, the foundation of the Christian Church.
+Petra, the sacred rock of Mithraism, became Peter, the foundation of the Christian Church.”

-These critics also allege that Mithras was born on December 25; visited by shepherds at birth; had 12 apostles, instituted a last supper and died for humanity – all of which the New Testament adopted for Jesus.
+These critics also allege that Mithras was born on December 25; was visited by shepherds at birth; had 12 apostles, instituted a last supper and died for humanity – all of which the New Testament allegedly adopted for Jesus.

 First, we all need to understand the historical setting of the Roman Empire where Christianity and Mithraism thrived.
 The early church consistently refused to integrate with the surrounding syncretic religions.
 This was why for 3 centuries, Christianity was despised and persecuted.

 Nature religions – revolving around belief in supernatural power in natural things and worship of trees, sun, moon, rivers, stones and deities in charge of them e,g Greek paganism.